 000000000000094b W int add<int>(int, int)

-As you can see, the binary executable of the program verify_explicit_instantiation has an instance of the add() template function with the data type int.
-So, the compiler has generated binary code for the template function add() without the template function being called anywhere in the program.
-This is possible because of the explicit instantiation in the header file as explained.
-To further verify this, comment out the below statement from the explicit_instantiation.h header file:
+The executable binary generated for the program verify_explicit_instantiation contains an instance of the function template add().
+This instance is instantiated with the data type int.
+This confirms that the compiler has generated binary code for the template function add() even though the function is never invoked anywhere in the program.
+This behaviour is a direct result of the explicit instantiation directive present in the header file, as discussed earlier.

 template int add<int>(int x, int y);